-i) When a challenge is requested by a coach and confirmed by the wrestler, the refereeing body must watch the video evidence on big screen at same time as the Jury of Appeal, without leaving their seats.
-After having reviewed the action once, both the refereeing body and the Jury of Appeal must announces its decision.
+i) When a challenge is requested by a coach and confirmed by the wrestler, the members of the refereeing body must watch the video evidence on the large screen at same time as the Jury of Appeal, without leaving their seats.
+After having reviewed the action once, both the refereeing body and the Jury of Appeal solely must announces its decision.